 – John Maynard Keynes

 With all the theory-crafting out of the way, it’s time to come back down to reality.
-During 2018-2019 Facebook has been working on and rolling out a new tool that is now available to all advertisers – Facebook Attribution.
+During 2018-2019, Facebook released a tool available to all advertisers, Facebook Attribution.
 Like other tools provided by Facebook, this tool is completely free and available to anyone who advertises on Facebook.
-This is a selling point that needs to be emphasized as attribution software has traditionally been expensive and geared toward enterprise solutions.

 After going through the necessary setup steps you are met with the performance tab – this shows a basic table of your top sources.
-You might also notice that the tool itself is still quite limited, reports have low customizability and can’t be exported, and the number of tabs is low.
-This might be due to the fact that Facebook Attribution is still in its infancy, regardless we can still find useful features on the very first page.
+The tool itself is still quite limited, reports have limited customization and can’t be exported, and the number of tabs is low.
+Nevertheless, Facebook Attribution is still in its infancy, and more features will no doubt follow shortly.

 The first interesting feature we come across is somewhat hidden in the top right corner of the interface.
-Here we are faced with the ability to select different attribution models from a series of pre-set rule-based models, as well as pick some settings for those models such as what attribution window to use and whether paid touchpoints should be proportionally weighted heavier.
+Here we can select different attribution models from a series of pre-set rule-based models, as well as pick some settings for those models such as what attribution window to use and whether paid touchpoints should be proportionally weighted heavier.

 In addition to the rule-based models, Facebook also uses its own data-driven model to re-calculate conversions that Facebook was credited for.
 A very interesting exercise to do across all of your analytics platforms is to simply compare the output from different attribution models side-by-side as pictured below.

-In this case what we have done is compare the amount of conversions Facebook campaigns are credited with based on the different attribution models, we also chose to compare it to GA last click which is still default for many advertisers today.
+In this case, what we have done is compare the number of conversions Facebook campaigns are credited with based on the different attribution models, we also chose to compare it to GA last click which is still the default for many advertisers today.

 There are a few interesting things to point out when doing this type of eyeball analysis: